On this page

 The Canadian Association for Poison Centres and Clinical Toxicology

-Established in 1982, the Canadian Association of Poison Centres and Clinical Toxicology (formerly called the Canadian Association of Poison Control Centres) provides a centralized, volunteer forum for communication, information and idea exchange among Canada’s five poison centres.
+Established in 1982, the Canadian Association for Poison Centres and Clinical Toxicology (formerly called the Canadian Association of Poison Control Centres) provides a centralized, volunteer forum for communication, information and idea exchange among Canada’s five poison centres.

 While its members are primarily professionals working in the poison centres, other members have included:

-Pharmacists
+- Pharmacists

-Pharmaceutical Companies
+- Pharmaceutical Companies

-Forensic Toxicologists
+- Forensic Toxicologists

-Emergency Physicians
+Health Staff - Emergency Physicians

 Canada’s Poison Centres